Dough Ball

 - 35cm pizza = ~300g dough ball

-Fond's Pizza Workshop calculates this automatically — set the number of pizzas and target size, and the app gives you exact ball weights and ingredient quantities.
-You can also use the pizza dough calculator to get precise dough ball weights and full ingredient lists for any style.
+The relationship is roughly linear.
+Adding 50g gives about 3-4cm more diameter.
+Fond's Pizza Workshop calculates this automatically, and you can also use the pizza dough calculator to get precise ball weights for any style.

 How to shape dough balls